Last updated: June 7, 2026

-DailyBridge ("the App") is a restrained screen-time daily digest tool.
+DailyBridge ("the App") is a restrained daily-email tool: each day it emails a summary of your screen-time to the recipients you set.
 This policy explains how the App collects, uses, and stores data.

 What we collect

-- Screen on/off and lock/unlock events: timestamps of screen-on, lock, unlock, and DailyBridge's own foreground-resume events.
+- Screen on/off and lock/unlock events: while DailyBridge is running, the timestamps of screen-on, lock, unlock, device power-off, and DailyBridge's own foreground-resume events.
+These power the screen-time summary.
 Only the time and event type are recorded — never any app names, URLs, or content.
+No special permission is required for this.

 - Basic device info: device model, Android version, app version.